NicoZweifel/bevy_feronia/examples/EXAMPLES.md

 The examples all use `TAA` and `SSAO` by default, you can however run it with `DLSS` by using `--features dlss`.
 How to set up `DLSS` can be found [here](https://github.com/bevyengine/dlss_wgpu).

+All examples have an inspector window to control the global `Wind` resource and a performance overlay.

 ### Full

 A complex scene with rocks, trees, foliage and grass.